 Protecting children from abuse and neglect since 1887.

 D.A.
 Blodgett - St. John’s is an agency that works in partnership with our community for the good of all children.
 We are local, non-profit and accredited.
-We provide comprehensive services to children and families, including Big Brothers Big Sisters, foster care, adoption, and family support, as well as, residential treatment and emergency shelter care at St. John’s Campus.
+We provide comprehensive services to children and families, including Mentoring Services, foster care, adoption, and family support, as well as, residential treatment and emergency shelter care.

 Helping children and empowering families by providing safety, advocacy and support.